 The state mandates strict adherence to bid-laws and use of authorized vendors for the procurement of goods and services.
-To ensure that the college is following these requirements as laid out in the DES Purchasing Manual, the College ensures that key staff attend required trainings through DES.
+To ensure that the college is following these requirements as laid out in the DES Purchasing Manual, the college ensures that key staff attend required DES trainings.
 These staff then monitor procurement at the college for compliance.